-From getting out of your head to being able to delegate, practising acceptance and opening our minds up to possibilities, and learning to enjoy silence and being by ourselves, we know what we need.
+From getting out of your head to being able to delegate, practicing acceptance and opening our minds up to possibilities, and learning to enjoy silence and being by ourselves, we know what we need.
 The healthy food, the proper sleep, the exercise and the friends who support instead of drag us down are all part of the resilience equation.
 It is self-care 101.
-And most of us suck at practising it.
+And most of us suck at practicing it.

 Somehow, it got lost along the way.
 It got dressed up in fancy packaging and smart book titles and was delivered to us by millionaires at convention centres who wear ear pieces and make money from upselling on our never ending misery.
 It became just add water philosophy.

 And if you’ve ever worked out of some supposedly amazing seminar feeling like the blue smurf in the land of faeries because you couldn’t find something to whoop and holler about, you’re more aware of how different you are than your wallet gives you credit for.